The importance of building orientationLast updated 3:56 pm, Friday 27th March 2015

-This article shows you how to make use the following facts when orientating your house:
+This article shows when orientating your building how to make use the following facts:

 - The Sun rises in the East and sets in the West, no matter where you are in the world.